-1. Designation of a data protection officer (DPO)1 1.1.
-Mandatory designation 1 1.2.
-Can an organisation have more than one DPO?1 1.3.
-Designation of a Data Protection Offi cer for each subsidiary/branch1 1.4.
-Can the Data Protection Officer be an existing employee?2 1.4.1.
-Conflict of interest 2 1.5.
-Can we contract out the role of the Di PO3 2.
-Qualifications of the data protection office er3 Professional qualities and expertise 3 3.
-Roles of the data protection officer 3 4.
-What resources should be provided to the DPO by the controller or the processor?
-4 5.
-Liability of a data protection officer 5 Is the DPO personally responsible for n on-compliance with data protection requirements?
-5 6 References 5
+1. Des ignation of a data protection officer (DPO) 3 1.1.
+Mandatory designation 3 1.2.
+Can an organisation have more than one DPO?
+3 1.3.
+Designation of a Data Protection Officer for each subsidiary/branch 3 1.4.
+Can the Data Protection Officer be an existing employee?
+1 1.4.1.
+Conflict of interest 1 1.5.
+Can we contract out the role of the DPO?
+5 2.
+Que alifications of the data protection officer 5 2.1.
+Skills and expertise 5 3.
+Rol es of the data protection officer 5 4.
+Wh at resources should be provided to the DPO by the controller or the processor?
+7 5.
+Lial bility of a data protection officer :- Is the DPO personally responsible for non- С compliance with data protection requirements?